affableashish/angular-dotnet-realworld/README.md

 <img width="600" alt="image" src="https://github.com/affableashish/angular-dotnet-realworld/assets/30603497/7fe063f4-734c-4b65-a15d-b8ab81f2da3e">

-To use it, you have to install it as a dev dependency on your project
+To use it, you have to install it as a dev dependency on your project.
+This way everyone who works on this project use the same preetier version and preetier settings.
+This will appear in `package.json`.
 ```bash
 npm install --save-dev --save-exact prettier
 ```

-This way everyone who works on this project use the same preetier version and preetier settings
+`--save-dev` means to install that package as a dev dependency which is a dependency that is only required for dev and testing.
+By installing it as a development dependency, you can ensure that it is not included in the production build of your application, which can help reduce the size of the final bundle.

+`--save-exact` is used to lock the version of the package you're installing.
+This is useful when you want to ensure that your application always uses a specific version of a package, even if newer versions are released.

 [Reference](https://www.jetbrains.com/help/webstorm/prettier.html#ws_prettier_install)